lynnfaraday/aresmush.com/_root/tutorials/install/system-requirements.md

 ### Operating System

-AresMUSH runs best on a Unix-like operating system, such as Linux or MacOSX.
-The Ares install scripts and tutorials are geared toward **Ubuntu Linux**.
+AresMUSH runs best on a linux operating system.
+The Ares install scripts and tutorials are designed for **Ubuntu Linux**.

-> AresMUSH _can_ run on Windows, but it will require some gymnastics and is not officially supported.
+> You _can_ run AresMUSH on other operating systems, including OSX and Windows, but you're on your own for server-side support.

 ### RAM

-For just the telnet portal, you can get away with 500MB of RAM for a modestly-sized game.
-The web portal requires 1GB of RAM to run decently.
+You can scrape by with 500MB of RAM but 1GB is the recommended minimum value for decent performance.

 ### CPU